abhishek0010/.tmux/README.md

 ```
 NOTE: you may need to install and configure GCM

+My changes to tmux.conf.local can be found under recent commits
+Forked repo must be checked regularly to upstream to latest changes without breaking the previous one.

 [customize]: #configuration

 If you're a Vim user, setting the `$EDITOR` environment variable to `vim` will